isabella232/laserfiche-sharepoint-integration/jekyll_files/docs/admin-documentation/configuring-metadata-mappings.md

 ### Prerequisites
 - be a Site Owner of the SharePoint Site for which the integration will be configured

-### Note:

-This section is **optional**.
-Once you have added the app to your site and registered it in Laserfiche, the integration is functional.
-This guide is for admins who wish to customize certain features of the integration.

 ## Overview
 The integration is configured through the Admin Configuration web part.
 By default, all documents save to the root folder of a laserfiche repository, but the admin configuration web part allows you to specify a destination folder and a [Laserfiche Template](https://doc.laserfiche.com/laserfiche.documentation/en-us/Content/Fields_and_Templates.html) for each [SharePoint content type](https://support.microsoft.com/en-gb/office/introduction-to-content-types-and-content-type-publishing-e1277a2e-a1e8-4473-9126-91a0647766e5).
 This allows you to configure exactly how the metadata of a SharePoint content type should map to the fields of a Laserfiche Template.
 See below for specifics on how to configure the app in the web part.
 ### About View